 Given this strong foundation, our focus for the upcoming year will be on sustaining momentum, deepening existing practices, and maintaining consistency in implementation across all engagement actions.
-We will continue to invest in systems and structures that promote authentic partnership and support student wellness through community connection
+We will continue to invest in systems and structures that promote authentic partnership and support student wellness through community connection.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.

 Action # Title Description Total Funds Contributing 4.1 Parent Communication Strengthen family communication strategies to capture authentic input and feedback.
-Strategies include: Drive usage of our family communication platform Support strong response rates in family surveys (2 times per year) Drive high attendance at family conferences (3 times per year) In order to mitigate language barriers for our significant population of Hispanic families, many of whose primary language is Spanish, the school invests in the following practices: Distribute all key family communications electronically and in paper flier form in both English and Spanish Utilize a family engagement platform with strong accessibility for Spanish-speaking families, including: Video resources to support families Supports for language set-up, to enable automatic translation of posts and messages Easy to post videos &amp; pictures to enable access Staff a team with the skillset to communication with families in their native language, helping to ensure families feel supported and can partner with school leadership Provide extensive supports for team members that do not speak Spanish, providing oral translation and materials translation for all meetings and programming, including quarterly conferences, SST meetings, and ongoing teacher communications. \$99,105.00 No
+Strategies include: • Drive usage of our family communication platform • Support strong response rates in family surveys (2 times per year) • Drive high attendance at family conferences (3 times per year) In order to mitigate language barriers for our significant population of \$91,921.00 No

+Action # Title Description Total Funds Contributing Hispanic and Vietnamese families, many of whose primary language is not English, the school invests in the following practices: Distribute all key family communications electronically and in paper flier form in English, Spanish, and Vietnamese Utilize a family engagement platform with strong accessibility, including: Video resources to support families Supports for language set-up, to enable automatic translation of posts and messages Easy to post videos & pictures to enable access Staff a team with the skillset to communication with families in their native language, helping to ensure families feel supported and can partner with school leadership Provide extensive supports for team members that do not speak the family's native language, providing oral translation and materials translation for all meetings and programming, including quarterly conferences, SST meetings, and ongoing teacher communications.
+Emphasize video communication to promote further access for some families with literacy needs.
+4.2 School Community Events and Celebrations Create and execute on an annual scope and sequence for school community celebrations, including: family events, cafecitos, student conferences, back to school night, award ceremonies, etc. Track attendance at school community events to understand and improve family participation \$9,100.00 No 4.3 Programs and Services (PLC) Maintain and improve services from the Alpha Parent Learning Center to provide families with educational, career, and wellness programs to champion their agency in the community. \$25,875.00 Yes

-Action # Title Description Total Funds Contributing 4.2 School Community Events and Celebrations Create and execute on an annual scope and sequence for school community celebrations, including: family events, cafecitos, student conferences, back to school night, award ceremonies, etc. Track attendance at school community events to understand and improve family participation \$8,800.00 No 4.3 Programs and Services (PLC) Maintain and improve services from the Alpha Parent Learning Center to provide families with educational, career, and wellness programs to champion their agency in the community.
-Work towards clarifying the vision and the supports offered by Alpha's Parent Learning Center, in order to ensure we are effectively serving the needs of our socioeconomically disadvantaged families.
-Explore opportunities to expand the impact and reach of the Alpha Parent Learning Center programs such as the Food Bank, Adult English classes, and Know Your Rights workshops. \$23,596.00 Yes 4.4 Parent School Partnerships Provide parent volunteer opportunities to strengthen involvement of parents in their child's educational experience.
-Organize the highly successful Los Dichos educational program, a parent volunteer opportunity that celebrates cultural diversity and promotes literacy through monthly parent read-alouds in TK-5 classrooms.
-Families sign up to read an intentionally selected book in English and/or in Spanish that celebrates different \$7,314.00 No
+Action # Title Description Total Funds Contributing Work towards clarifying the vision and the supports offered by Alpha's Parent Learning Center, in order to ensure we are effectively serving the needs of our socioeconomically disadvantaged families.
+Explore opportunities to expand the impact and reach of the Alpha Parent Learning Center programs such as the Food Bank, Adult English classes, and Know Your Rights workshops.
+4.4 Parent School Partnerships Expand parent volunteer opportunities to strengthen involvement of parents in their child's educational experience. \$6,956.00 No 4.5 Parent Power Develop parent power by providing parents with leadership opportunities to advocate for their students.
+Leadership opportunities include: • School Site Council (SSC) • English Language Advisory Committee (ELAC) • Parent Leader Committee (Advocacy) • Alpha Parent Board Members • Parent Association No